-The Brussels International Film Festival, known as the « FIFB », aims to offer a wide audience the discovery of new authors, filmmakers, new countries, new themes from all over the world.
+The Brussels International Film Festival, known as the « FIFB/BRIFF », aims to offer to a wide audience the discovery of new authors, filmmakers, new countries, new themes from all over the world.

-The FIFB also offers a general-interest cinema, free of all themes, open to all genres and resolutely international; while leaving a special place for Belgian cinema, arthouse cinema, genre cinema, documentaries as well as innovative and daring creations.
+The FIFB/BRIFF also offers a general-interest cinema, free of all themes, open to all genres and resolutely international while leaving a special place for Belgian cinema, arthouse cinema, genre cinema, documentaries as well as innovative and daring creations.

-The FIFB also aims to keep abreast of new trends in technology and digital technology to make them discover the young and the less young public.
+The FIFB/BRIFF also aims to keep ahead of new trends in technology and digital technology to show them to the young and the less young public.